727800350/note/cs/cpp.md

 [标准输入, 输出](../demo/cpp/stdio_demo.cpp)

-- `istream& read (char* s, streamsize n);`
-Extracts n characters from the stream and stores them in the array pointed to by s.
+- `istream& read (char* s, streamsize n);`: Extracts n characters from the stream and stores them in the array pointed to by s.
 	This function simply copies a block of data, without checking its contents nor appending a null character at the end.
-- `ostream& write (const char* s, streamsize n);`
-Inserts the first n characters of the array pointed by s into the stream.
+- `ostream& write (const char* s, streamsize n);`: Inserts the first n characters of the array pointed by s into the stream.
 	This function simply copies a block of data, without checking its contents:
 	The array may contain null characters, which are also copied without stopping the copying process.

 [二进制标准输入, 输出](../demo/cpp/stdio_binary_demo.cpp)